Seattle Archdiocese announces sweeping plan to consolidate parishes

 But as some processed the news, they had questions.
 “I’m just curious and a little nervous,” Sarah Christie said.
 “What are they going to do with the physical buildings?”

 She and her husband, Mike Christie, noted their children, including a 7-year-old son happily playing foosball after Mass in a big side room where coffee was served, loved coming to St. Bridget.
-Changing to a location would be nerve-wracking, she said.
+Changing to a new location would be nerve-wracking, she said.

 Such discussions, arguably the hardest past of this process, are yet to come.